bharatiprashant/cocktail-list/README.md

 # Cocktail List in Angular

-This project list all the type of cocktail
+This project list all the type of cocktails

 # cocktail list page
-Listing all the type of margareta
+Listing all the type of margarita

 # Search cocktail
-We can search any cocktail name
+We can search any cocktail by name

 # cocktail details page(click More info link)
 Describing cocktails